Nissan FJ engine

 The FJ engine was a series of straight-4 four-valve DOHC 2.0- or 2.4–litre internal combustion engines produced by Nissan in the 1980s.
 They were one of the first mass-produced Japanese engines with more than two valves per cylinder, as well as having electronic fuel injection.

-The FJ series came in 2.4 L guise as a rally motor for the 240RS, and 2.0 L for general production models.
+The FJ series came in 2.4 L guise as a rally motor for the 240RS and 2.0 L for general production models.
 A 1.5 L variant was designed and a prototype was built, however it never went into production.

-It has an aluminium head, chain driven cams, and an iron block.
-It featured large ports, dual valve-springs and a wide angle bucket on shim valvetrain design similar to other (later) Nissan twincams like the VG, CA, RB, and KA, series DOHC motors and the previous S20 6 cyl DOHC motor from the early 1970s GT-R. The FJ20 weighs 166 kg while the FJ24 weighs 167 kg.
+The FJ series has an aluminium head, chain driven cams, and an iron block.
+It featured large ports, dual valve-springs and a wide angle bucket on shim valve-train design similar to other (later) Nissan twin-cams such as the VG, CA, RB, and KA series DOHC motors as well as the previous S20 straight-6 DOHC motor from the early 1970s GT-R. The FJ20 weighs 166 kg while the FJ24 weighs 167 kg.
 Turbo motors were only available in Japan and New Zealand while the non-turbo variants were available in Japan, Hong-Kong, Australia and Europe.
 It was discontinued in the mid-1980s due to its prohibitive cost (mainly due to its cast-iron block).

 It is acclaimed by some as the forefather of the CA engine.
-Although the DOHC CA head is similar, this is unlikely, as the SOHC CA head was devised as a lightweight replacement for the L/Z series motors when the FJ first entered production, and the DOHC CA head appeared later when the RB series was released.
-Datsun enthusiasts like to swap FJ engines into L or Z series powered vehicles.
+Although the DOHC CA head is similar, this is unlikely, as the SOHC CA head was devised as a lightweight replacement for the L/Z series motors when the FJ first entered production, and the DOHC CA head appeared later when the RB series was released around the same time as the DOHC CA engines.
+Datsun enthusiasts like to swap FJ engines into L or Z series-powered vehicles.
 The FJ has similar mounting points to L/Z/KA blocks.

 Specifications

-NOTE: These engines were developed before Nissan used the "D" designation for dual overhead camshafts.
+NOTE: These engines were developed before Nissan used the "D" designation for dual overhead camshafts, a practice that would be first used with the CA series of engines in the mid-1980s.
 The FJ is indeed a DOHC 16 valve design with mechanically actuated cam on bucket follower design.
 The head is aluminium and the block is iron.